 Housed in one of Cusco's finest colonial mansions, the 17th-century Palace of the Admiral, this museum is a superb introduction to the Inca culture.
 Through ceramics, textiles, mummies, jewelry, and reportedly the world's largest collection of wooden drinking vessels (qeros), the exhibits walk visitors through Incan history from pre-Inca civilizations to post-conquest life.
 Also on display are temporary exhibitions of ceramics, musical instruments, carved mate gourds, and textiles—female weavers can often be seen in the courtyard.
-Admission is not included in the Boleto Turístico, therefore this institution is often overlooked.
-Allow 1½ to 2 hrs. for a complete walk-through.
+Because admission is not included in the boleto turístico, this institution is often overlooked.
+Allow up to 2 hr. for a complete walk-through.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.